Level of education

 Teaching hours

-- Computer Physics - Practical WorkPractical work21h
+- Computer Physics - Practical WorkPractical Work9 p.m.

-- Computer Physics - CMLecture15h
+- Computer Physics - LectureLecture3 p.m.

-Necessary prerequisites
+Mandatory prerequisites

-Recommended prerequisites* : Python (imperative programming); familiarity with a Linux system
+Recommended prerequisites: Python (imperative programming); familiarity with a Linux system

-Knowledge control
+Knowledge assessment

 CCI